tru5tzz/group1-mock/sensor_server/readme.md

 - Firmware Update Server
 - BLOB Transfer Server
--

 For more information on the DFU examples, see **AN1370: Bluetooth® Mesh Device Firmware Update Example Walkthrough**.
 To learn the basics of the Bluetooth Mesh Device Firmware Update specification, see **AN1319: Bluetooth® Mesh Device Firmware Update**.
+## UPDATE OTA SECURE
+For updated OTA Secure follow step guidelines below:
+1. Need to add features: in-place OTA DFU.
+And uninstall DFU updating node
+2. Requires flash Bootloader - SoC Bluetooth AppLoader OTA DFU
+3. Step Next follow the document: https://www.silabs.com/documents/public/application-notes/an1086-gecko-bootloader-bluetooth.pdf

-## GUILINE SENSOR SERVER
+## GUIDELINE SENSOR SERVER

 To run the application, do the following: